Hiking the Kumano Kodo Iseji was one of the most difficult, incredible things I’ve ever done in my entire life.

 Hiking the Kumano Kodo was one of the most incredible life experiences I’ve ever had, and I really learned so much about myself and what I’m capable of.
 I became stronger and healthier, inside and out, and gained a new appreciation for what my body and mind can really do.

 In addition to personal growth, I also fell in love with rural Japan.
 I learned about how Japan’s aging problem has affected Mie prefecture.
 I met some of the kindest individuals, and I experienced traditional Japanese culture in a way you just can’t find in Tokyo or Kyoto.

 Hiking the Kumano Kodo Iseji is one of those experiences I’ll remember for the rest of my life.
 I loved it so much, I know I’ll be back to hike it again soon.

 Do you have any questions about hiking or planning a hike through the Kumano Kodo Iseji?

 I tried to make this guide as comprehensive as possible, but I know I couldn’t have possibly addressed everything.
 I’m really invested in helping people hike the Kumano Kodo Iseji, so if you do have any questions, please leave a comment below!

 I’m always online checking for new comments so if you have a question, ask below and I’ll be sure to get back to you as soon as possible!

 Quick Note: Chris and I completed this hike in conjunction with the Mie Prefecture Tourism Ministry.
-Throughout our two weeks, we worked very closely with Toppan and Mie Prefecture to publicize the Kumano Kodo Iseji route, and help bring more international travelers to Mie.
+Throughout our two weeks, we worked very closely with Mie Prefecture to publicize the Kumano Kodo Iseji route, and help bring more international travelers to Mie.
 Both Chris and I received help planning the route, booking accommodation and activities, etc. but it’s our goal to make sure that you can do this route yourself without outside help or the ability to speak fluent Japanese.